PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: PhysLab dataset

 \subsection{Data Statistics}

 With the advancement of visual parsing technologies, research datasets have progressively evolved from capturing simple semantic scenes to encompassing more complex and cognitively demanding procedural task videos \cite{shen2024progress}.
-Table \ref{tab:statics} presents a summary and comparison of representative procedural video datasets, highlighting the advantages and distinctive features of the PhysLab dataset developed in this study.
+Table \ref{tab:statics} presents a summary and comparison of representative procedural video datasets, highlighting the advantages and distinctive features of the PhysLab dataset.

 Early datasets such as Breakfast \cite{kuehne2014language} and CrossTask \cite{zhukov2019cross} primarily focus on routine daily activities.
 While these datasets are relatively inexpensive to collect, the procedural content they offer is often simplistic, lacking the flexibility, variability, and error-prone behaviors that characterize real-world task execution.
 Consequently, their applicability for modeling complex task dynamics or analyzing execution uncertainties remains limited.